 Planning, forecasting, and analysis throughout a crisis is a necessary part of recovery.
 But it can often be pushed into the background in favor of consistent action.
 This isn’t necessarily the wrong approach, especially during the first few weeks of reacting to what’s occurred, but it shouldn’t become your long-term approach.

 In fact, you should be developing projections and comparing them to your actual results more often in a crisis situation.
+Especially now, when things haven’t shifted back to normal for small businesses and dramatic industry changes are beginning to take root.
 So if you haven’t been carving out enough time to keep your planning documents and financial forecasts up to date, here are a few reasons why you should start doing it consistently.

 For example, in our current crisis, the actual reopening of physical storefronts and offices has been less than smooth.
 Criteria for safe operations adapt, phases for reopening don’t always stick and everything is related to your location and business type.
 And it’s not just the health guidelines you’ll need to account for, but the reactions of your customer base.

 You may reopen right away, but your customers simply aren’t ready to go out just yet.
 Or all of the sudden there’s a spike in local cases and things close down again, causing all the time and money invested in social distancing to lie dormant.
 If you’re staying up to date and checking your financials and forecasts regularly you can avoid costly mistakes like this.